DevMountain/Continuum/README.md

 ### Search Controller
 *In this section you will:*
-*Build functionality that will allow the user to search for posts with comments that have specific text in them.
-For example, if a user creates a `Post` with a photo of a waterfall, and there are comments that mention the waterfall, the user should be able to search the Timeline view for the term 'water' and filter down to that post (and any others with water in the comments).*
+*Build functionality that will allow the user to search for posts with captions that have specific text in them.
+For example, if a user creates a `Post` with a photo of a waterfall, and the caption mentions the waterfall, the user should be able to search the Timeline view for the term 'water' and filter down to that post (and any others with water in the captions).*

 #### Update the Model
 *In this section you will:*